tomhel/LocaleNumeric/README.md

 # digits.js
 Format numbers to 152 different locales in JavaScript.
-Besides number formatting it will also handle number rounding according to locale.
+Besides formatting it will also handle rounding of numbers according to locale.

 It is very simple to use, watch: